aishamasmoudi/AISHAMASMOUDI.github.io/aboutme.md

 {% include_relative assets/img/time_heatmap.html %}
 While the line graph allows us to track the oscillations of emotions over time, the heatmap offers an immediate visual comparison of the different emotions along the years.

-Looking at the heatmap, the seems to be a combination of emotions that dominate certain periods.
+Looking at the heatmap, there seems to be a combination of emotions that dominate certain periods.
 The following patterns clearly stand out:

 - Early to Mid-20th Century: In the early period covered by our dataset, the heatmap shows the most vibrant palette of all covered periods.
 Indeed, the emotional swings are the most pronounced during this time period, showing a clear inferiority of the surprise, sadness and love emotional scores, but on the other side, a diversity in the depiction of anger, fear and...joy!
 Why is that?
 Well, nothing screams entertainment more than post-war times.
-- Mid-century blues:

-Moving into the mid-century, we see a cooling trend into the blues of sadness.
-If the heatmap is anything to go by, this was when cinema decided that if you can't beat the existential angst, why not join it?
-A time when 'feeling blue' was less of a mood and more of a mandatory state of being.

-Late 20th Century Emotional Diversity:
-As we approach the technicolor dreamcoat of the late 20th century, a sprinkling of joy and surprise begins to appear.
-It's as if filmmakers suddenly remembered that emotions could include things other than 'doom' and 'gloom.'
-The joy probably came from the collective relief of the Cold War ending without the world being reduced to a smoldering crater.

-The 21st Century Patchwork of Panic and Pessimism:
+- Mid-century: moving into the mid-century,

-And then we hit the 21st century, where the heatmap looks like it's been hit by a fear and sadness bomb.
-This is the era of the cinematic 'Big Bad'—terrorism—where moviegoers can't get enough of that spine-tingling sensation that comes from seeing the world teeter on the brink of disaster.
-It's like a haunted house experience, but you pay for a full movie ticket.
+- When we arrive to the 21st century, the heatmap looks like it has been hit by an anger and fear bomb, possibly due to the context of the rise of terrorism attacks around the world, such as 9/11 and the wars it lead to after.

-The heatmap, in all its sarcastic glory, is a reminder that while life throws us curveballs, cinema throws us emotional grenades, each color explosion a testament to our love of feeling something, anything, as we consume our popcorn and ponder the state of the world.
-It's a glorious, multicolored tapestry that says, "Yes, we have all the feels, and we're not afraid to use them!"